uaraven/omg/readme.md

 If `FROM` is not used then no type-checking will be performed and matching can fail if there are any type incompatibilities in conditions.

+> Note: `FROM` will be required going forward and not specifying object for which the query is created will be
+> considered an error.

 Supported operations include: